tomadowley/sandbox/README.md

 * Why did the developer go broke?
 Because he used up all his cache.
 * Why do programmers prefer dark mode?
 Because light attracts bugs.
 * Why do Python programmers have low self-esteem?
 Because they're constantly comparing their self to others.
+* Why did the computer show up at work late?
+It had a hard drive.

 ---